Selling Land to Developers

 Steps involved in finalizing the sale

 The closing, managed by a title company or closing attorney, is the formal process of transferring ownership.
-It involves the final title search, the proration of property taxes, the execution of all legal documents, and the disbursement of funds according to the closing statement.
+It involves the final title search (updated to the day of closing to ensure no new liens or judgments have been recorded), the proration of property taxes (you'll credit the buyer for the portion of the tax year after closing), the execution of all legal documents, and the disbursement of funds according to the closing statement.

 Required documentation and signatures